-Set up AxessoryTalk NT Voice Mail
+Set up AxessoryTalk NT Voice Mail to

-At default, the programming is saved on floppy disks
+At default, the programming is saved on floppy disks which

-In order to map
+In order to map to a

-is built.
-This process works on our network but may not work on another.
+process works on our network but may not work on another.

 Set up AxxessoryTalk NT Voice Mail - printable version.

 1. Power up and "CTRL-alt-DEL".
 Log in as the administrator.
-Default
+Default username

-username is "Administrator".
+is "Administrator".
 Default password is <blank>.

 2. Right click on the "Network Neighborhood" icon (image